arcb01/arcb01/README.md

 # Hi!
 I'm Arnau Castellano

-I’m a Data Engineering student at UAB.
-I am particularly interested in **ML/AI** and excited to work with any cutting-edge tools.
+I’m a Data Engineering graduate from UAB.
+I am particularly interested in **ML & AI** and excited to work with any cutting-edge tools.

 ## ⚙ Main Languages and Tools